yalmip/yalmip.github.io/yalmip/tutorials/sumofsquaresprogramming.md

   7.3674e-012
 ````

-It is very rare (except in contrived academic examples) that one finds a decomposition with a positive definite {$Q$} and zero mismatch between {$v^T(x)Qv(x)$}  and the polynomial {$p(x)$}.
+It is very rare (except in contrived academic examples) that one finds a decomposition with a positive definite \\(Q\\) and zero mismatch between \\(v^T(x)Qv(x)\\)  and the polynomial \\(p(x)\\).
 The reason is simply that all SDP solver use floating-point arithmetics.
 Hence, in principle, the decomposition has no theoretical value as a certificate for non-negativity unless additional post-analysis is performed (relating the size of the residual with the eigenvalues of the Gramian).

 ### Parameterized problems